sine2pi/ASR-model/README.md

-### Echo - NLP/ASR model with acoustic Rotary Position Encoding (vRoPE).
+### Echo - NLP/ASR model with acoustic variable radii relative position encoding (vRoPE) that maps pitch to token.
 And some other stuff...
 Research model.

 To highlight the relationship between pitch and rotary embeddings echo implements two complementary pitch-based enhancements: